-I lacked fire most my life.
+I lacked fire most of my life.
 Growing up in a diabetic household, I tried to maintain a healthy lifestyle.
 As a kid, I didn’t eat my Halloween candy.
 As an adolescent, I vetoed all animal fats and added sugars.
-As a young adult, I backed off animal-related products and simple carbs — making the exception for a Chicago style spinach pizza on visits to the Windy City.
+As a young adult, I backed off animal-related products and simple carbs — making the exception for a Chicago-style spinach pizza on visits to the Windy City.

 When I finally made the connection between fire and blood sugar, that was like a fire within my brain, wanting to know more and more.
-Now, my specialty area within Yoga Therapy is blood sugar management and intestinal well being.
+Now, my specialty area within Yoga Therapy is blood sugar management and intestinal well-being.

 The Ayurvedic fire is about so much more than heating up the body.
 In Ayurveda, agni is the fire in your belly.
 Agni makes your engine run.
-Traditionally, agni is considered the force for proper digestion, but agni contributes to much more than processing of food.
+Traditionally, agni is considered the force for proper digestion, but agni contributes to much more than the processing of food.

 “If agni is low, toxic substances called ama are produced,” explains Judith Morrison in “The Book of Ayurveda.”
 “Disturbances of agni and the production of ama are internal causes of disease.”